Jswig/Jswig.github.io/_posts/2020-05-19-lessons-denguai.md

 ### Informative features > expressive functional forms

-This might be obvious to those with more skill than me, but "growing up" on Kaggle kernels that stacked XGBoosts I had deceived myself into believing that throwing gradient boosting and hyperparameter optimization at a structured data problem almost always yields an acceptable first model.
+This might be obvious to those with more skill than me, but growing up on Kaggle kernels that "stack xgbost" Ihad internalized that throwing gradient boosting and hyperparameter optimization at a structured data problem almost always yields an acceptable first model.
 {: .text-justify}

 However this approach resulted in a MAE of 28.488, quite a bit worse than the organizers' negative binomial regression [benchmark](https://www.drivendata.co/blog/dengue-benchmark/).
-Another attempty using a simple linear model (linear regression with an $$L2$$ penalty) turned up similar scores.
-The extra expressivity of XGBoost did not seem to be doing much for us here.
+Another attempt using a simple linear model (linear regression with an $$L2$$ penalty) turned up similar scores.
+The extra expressivity of XGBoost does not seem to do much for us here.
 {: .text-justify}

-Previous research showed that climatic variations up to seven weeks in the past, in particular in humidity and precipitation, are linked to dengue outbreaks (mosquito eggs become adults capable of transmitting the disease whitin 10-45 days) [1].
+Previous research showed that climatic variations up to seven weeks in the past, in particular in humidity and precipitation, are linked to dengue outbreaks (mosquito eggs become adults capable of transmitting the disease whitin 10-45 days) [^1].
 Thus the next model included climatic data at time lags 1-7 weeks.
 Using again a linear regression, this time with an $$L1$$ penalty to compensate for the the increased number of features, an an MAE of 25.735 is obtained, enough to beat the benchmark and break into the top 1000.
 {: .text-justify}

 ### Avoid treating models as a black box